 Imagine AI personified: A computer with hands, eyes, ears and a brain.
 In this way, AI would be analogous to a human; it would be able to think and work in the same way.
 This is the concept of Olive — our AI solution.

 You can view Olive as simply another employee.
 Organizations grant Olive user access to various applications, such as their EMR, just as they would assign login credentials to a new hire.
 Olive doesn’t require any integrations or additional trainings; Instead, she is able to interact with any tool and remove the barriers to seamless data exchange among systems.

 Olive uses her “hands” to operate the same tools that a human would, thanks to robotic process automation.
 RPA allows Olive to interact with different user interfaces, native applications and web portals to complete tasks the same way people do.
 With computer vision, Olive has “eyes” to read files or faxes and complete workflows.
 Lastly, Olive’s “brain” describes how she can enrich data to make better decisions.
 It’s how she learns from the work existing employees do to complete tasks independently.

 We have plans to build out other characteristics for Olive, such as “ears” so she can use natural language processing similar to Alexa or Siri to understand a voice on a phone or transcribe a physician’s speech in real time.
 It also plans to give Olive a “mouth,” which would enable her to respond to human inquiries and automate processes like appointment setting and reminders.

 With hands, eyes and a brain, Olive is AI designed holistically.
 Check out our “Brain in a Jar” video to learn more about Olive’s current and future human-like features.

-Learn more about the technologies that make up operational artificial intelligence in Artificial Intelligence 101: 5 Terms to Add to Your AI Playbook.
+Learn more about the technologies that make up operational artificial intelligence in Artificial Intelligence in Healthcare 101: 5 Terms to Add to Your AI Playbook.

 This article was originally posted on Becker’s Hospital Review.